nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 	id objc_msgSend(id self, SEL op, ...)
 ```

-Let's take ourselves out of the Objective-C abstractions for a while and think about how things implemented in C. When a method is called the stack and the registers are configured for the `objc_msgSend` call. `id` type is kind of like a `void *` but restricted to Objective-C class instances. `SEL` type is actually `char*` type and refers to selectors, more specifically the methods names (which include parameters).
+Let's take ourselves out of the Objective-C abstractions for a while and think about how things are implemented in C. When a method is called the stack and the registers are configured for the `objc_msgSend` call. `id` type is kind of like a `void *` but restricted to Objective-C class instances. `SEL` type is actually `char*` type and refers to selectors, more specifically the methods names (which include parameters).
 For example, a method that takes two parameters will have a selector that might look something like this: `createGroup:withCapacity:`.
 Colons signal that there should be a parameter there.
 Really quite confusing but we won't dwell on that.

 The useful part is that a selector is a C-String that contains the method name and its named parameters.
 A non-obfuscating compiler does not remove them because the names are needed to resolve the implementing function.